Ventilation

 It is important to keep the air in your room fresh.
 If you can, open windows on different sides of the room to help airflow.

-To stop viral particles spreading within the home, reduce airflow from your room to other parts of your home:
+To stop virus particles spreading within the home, reduce airflow from your room to other parts of your home:

 • before opening the door into shared spaces, open your window for at least 5 minutes to freshen the air